Back to Articles

 The human ear does not perceive changes in sound pressure as loudness because of low sensitivity at low and high frequencies.
 Engineers apply frequency weighting to filtered acoustic signals to more closely represent the human response to acoustics.

-The International Electrotechnical Commission (IEC) developed a standard set of frequency-weighting curves, including A, B, C, and D weight.
+The International Electrotechnical Commission (IEC) developed a standard set of frequency-weighting curves, including A, B, C, and D weights.
 Many standards include frequency weighting for occupational and environmental noise.
 The weighting curve selection depends on the type of measurement.
 For example, the A-weighted curve is ideal when humans are involved with the acoustic signal.

 An engineer may also apply averaging to a filtered signal for a more stable representation of the true signal.